helenclx/helenchong.dev/src/projects/tenzies.md

 ## Problem Solved

-After completing the tutorial to create a Tenzies Game from Scrimba, I made improvements to the game project, including responsive design, accessibility, keeping track of dice roll and time, etc.:
+After completing the tutorial to create a Tenzies Game from Scrimba, I made improvements to the game project, including responsive design, accessibility, keeping track of dice roll and time, and so on.

+Improvements and additional features I made to the game included:
+- Putting real dots on the dice using CSS
+- Using relative units in CSS
+- Making the app responsive to different screen sizes
+- Adding dice roll count
+- Recording the number of dice rolls and the time it took to win
+- Tracking the best records of dice rolls and time taken to win
+- Improved accessibility: the entire game can be interacted with key presses, along with clear focus outlines

 ## Technologies Used